Best Massage Therapy Schools In Washington State | Cost, Requirement & How To Apply

 Students learn the following massage techniques: therapeutic, deep tissue, trigger points, Thai and oriental, stone, elderly, pregnant, infant, chair and sports.

-READ ALSO: Best Culinary Schools in Houston | Cost, Requirements, How to Apply
+READ ALSO: 15 Best Dental Hygiene Schools in Illinois | Cost, Requirements, How to Apply.

 Along with required coursework, classes cover hydrotherapy, reflexology, aromatherapy, acupressure, shiatsu, yoga, polarity, lymphatic drainage, myofascial release, neuromuscular therapy, EFT emotional release, nutrition, human behavior, and client interaction.